-Singer.
-Born in Detroit, Michigan, on June 30, 1943.
-The ninth in a household of 13 children, Florence Ballard and her large family moved around frequently among different public housing projects before finally settling down in the Brewster-Douglass Projects in 1958.
+Florence Ballard was born in Detroit, Michigan, on June 30, 1943.
+The ninth in a household of many children, Florence Ballard and her large family moved around frequently among different public housing projects before finally settling down in the Brewster-Douglass Projects in 1958.
 Ballard participated in the church choir from an early age.
 Lovingly referred to as "Blondie" because of her auburn hair and mixed racial heritage, Ballard would befriend a neighborhood girl named Mary Wilson after competing against her in several local talent shows.

 Milton Jenkins of The Primes (a singing group which would later become The Temptations) was recruiting girls to audition for an all-female quartet when he became impressed by Ballard's singing style at a talent show.
 Having outdone herself at the audition, Ballard was commissioned by Jenkins to find other members to form The Primes' new sister group, The Primettes.
-Ballard immediately invited her good friend Mary Wilson, who in turn recruited another neighborhood pal, Diana Ross, and Betty McGlown soon completed the quartet.
+Ballard immediately invited her good friend Mary Wilson, who in turn recruited another neighborhood pal, Diane Earle, later known as Diana Ross.
+Betty McGlown soon completed the quartet.
 (McGlown would leave the group in 1962 and was replaced by Barbara Martin.
-When Martin also quit the group, Ballard, Wilson, and Ross decided it would remain a trio.)
+When Martin also quit the group, Ballard, Wilson and Ross decided it would remain a trio.)